 Many students are still deciding on a major during their first years in college.
-The Emerging Scholars Program gives you the unique opportunity to explore a major you may be considering “behind the scenes.”
+ESP gives you the unique opportunity to explore a major you may be considering “behind the scenes.”
 Research plays an important role in nearly every major on campus, and being engaged in research lets you see what you like – and possibly what you don’t – before you decide.
 The more important consideration is what topics interest you and what would you like to learn more about?
-Emerging Scholars do not have to conduct research in the designated major or college.
+Emerging Scholars do not have to conduct research in their designated major or college.
 We encourage interdisciplinary research.

 How many students are typically selected for UA 155?

-While the number varies, after each application period between 60-90 students are selected.
+While the number varies after each application period, generally between 60 and 90 students are selected.

 Is ESP competitive?
 Will I be accepted into ESP?

-The Emerging Scholars Program is competitive.
+ESP is competitive.
 The number of accepted Scholars fluctuates from year to year.
-On average, we accept between 60-90 each cohort.
+On average, we generally accept between 60 and 90 students each cohort.
 While grades and test scores are an important part of our decision, more importantly we are looking for students who display a strong interest in undergraduate research and a dedication to excellence.

-Please also keep in mind that Emerging Scholars is not the only way that UA students become involved in research.
-If you are looking for other ways to get involved, visit the Office of Undergraduate Research website.
+Please also keep in mind that ESP is not the only way UA students may become involved in research.
+If you are looking for other ways to get involved, visit the Office for Undergraduate Research website.

 Should I participate my first year?

-While the Emerging Scholars Program is open to incoming freshman through upcoming juniors (please inquire by email if you are a senior and interested), participating in this program as a Freshman provides you an opportunity to do what few first-year students have the chance to do.
+While ESP is open to incoming freshman through upcoming juniors (please inquire by email if you are a senior and interested), participating in this program as a freshman provides you an opportunity to do what few first-year students have the chance to do.
 It prepares you for research and introduces you to a faculty member who will mentor or guide your early explorations.
 You will also have the opportunity to build relationships with other students with similar interests in undergraduate research.
-It also helps you get to know your own interests more clearly.
+It also helps you explore your own interests.

 Will there be a research opportunity that interests me?

 Yes.
-Opportunities for undergraduate research are available in any field of study offered by The University of Alabama.
-Their interests are broad.
-There are also research centers focused on topics as diverse as youth violence, green manufacturing, transportation, freshwater studies, education policy, communication and information research, Southern history, business and economic research, cyber crime and rural health.
+Opportunities for undergraduate research are available in any field of study offered by UA.
+The interests are broad.
+There are also research centers focused on topics as diverse as youth violence, green manufacturing, transportation, freshwater studies, education policy, communication and information research, Southern history, business and economic research, cyber crime, and rural health.

-No matter what your interests, there is a research project out there for you!
+No your interests, there is a research project out there for you.
 Visit our Research Database for some projects on campus available for undergraduates.

-I’m planning on going to graduate school, law, or medical school.
+I’m planning on going to graduate school, law school, or medical school.
 Will ESP look good on my application?

 Yes, taking part in research as an undergraduate will make you a better candidate for post-graduate education.
-However, the Emerging Scholars Program is looking for students who have a real interest in research — a genuine curiosity about some question, problem, or phenomenon.
-Hint–so are graduate school, law school, and medical school committees!
+However, ESP is looking for students who have a real interest in research — a genuine curiosity about some question, problem, or phenomenon.
+Hint: so are graduate school, law school, and medical school committees.

-I am not planning on going to graduate school, medical or law school.
-Should I still apply to the Emerging Scholars Program?
+I am not planning on going to graduate school, law school, or medical school.
+Should I still apply to ESP?

-Absolutely!
-Research plays an important role in almost every career field, and participating in research teaches you skills like critical thinking and problem solving, as well as how to work with a group to accomplish a goal.
-These are all skills that will make you an excellent job candidate when you graduate.
+Yes, research plays an important role in almost every career field, and participating in research teaches you skills like critical thinking and problem solving, as well as how to work with a group to accomplish a goal.
+These are skills that will make you an excellent job candidate when you graduate.
 You may find a path you didn’t know you wanted to explore.

 FAQs: Program Requirements and Process